-As of December 27 2020, the Consolidated Appropriations Act, 2021 (P.L.
-116-260) made available \$58,359,400 for the CBCAP program in FY 2021.
+As of December 27, 2020, the Consolidated Appropriations Act, 2021 (P.L.
+116-260) made available \$58,359,400 for the CBCAP program in FY2021.
+At the time of the release of this Program Instruction, the government was working under a continuing resolution and FY2022 appropriations have not yet been finalized.
+Information on FY2022 appropriations will be provided to CBCAP state lead agencies once finalized.